 “Transmission Provider” means any Person that provides transmission or distribution services for the delivery of electric energy from the Facility pursuant to any Power Transmission Agreement.

 “Transporter” means any Person obligated to transport Fuel pursuant to any Fuel Transportation Agreement.

+“Variable Cost” has the meaning set forth on Exhibit E.

 “Voting Power” means the total voting and approval powers of (i) the shareholders in a corporation (including the power to select directors), (ii) the members in a limited liability company (including the power to select managers or to act as managers, as applicable), and (iii) the general partners in a partnership.